 Methods of Transportation

-The employee, with the approval of their administrator, is permitted to select the method of transportation that best meets the needs of the University and the employee.
+The employee, with the approval of their administrator, should select the method of transportation that best meets the needs of the University at the lowest possible cost.

 - University-Owned Vehicles

 - A limited number of University vehicles are available for use by employees.
 The campus Motor Pool Office can advise when these vehicles may be assigned for use and the charges for their use.

 - A driver using a University vehicle will be provided a credit card for fuel purchases.
 A driver will be reimbursed for all necessary operating expenses such as gas and oil (when unable to use the Motor Pool credit card), storage, parking, and tolls.